Magic (Coldplay song)

-"Magic" is a song by British rock band Coldplay for their sixth studio album, Ghost Stories (2014).
+"Magic" is a song by British rock band Coldplay from their sixth studio album, Ghost Stories (2014).
 It was released on 3 March 2014 as the record's lead single, being written and produced by band members Guy Berryman, Jonny Buckland, Will Champion, Chris Martin, while production assistance was provided by Paul Epworth.

 Background and recording

 The song was recorded by the band during sessions for their sixth studio album in 2013, at their purpose-built studios The Bakery and The Beehive in North London, England, both originally constructed for work on their two previous studio albums, 2008's Viva la Vida or Death and All His Friends and 2011's Mylo Xyloto respectively.
 The song's bass riff, the first part of the song, was originally conceived by Guy Berryman during the band's recording sessions in February 2013.

 The single art for "Magic" was etched by British-based, Czech etching artist Mila Fürstová.
 The artwork features a symbolic white dove imposed onto a blue background.
 Much like other artworks of the Ghost Stories album cycle, the image depicts a scenario contained within the perimeter of the subject of focus, this time the white dove.
 The scenario features imagery related to stage magic, including a levitating couple, a flying deck of cards and a theater stage.